 The fair values of equity investment securities are based on quoted prices (level 1) or valuation techniques (level 2 or 3).
-The fair values of debt investment securities are based on quoted market prices (level 1) and approximate the carrying values.
+The fair values of debt investment securities that are hedged are based on valuation based on observable market data (level 2) and approximate the carrying values.